isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 within long-lived objects must be returned during program shutdown.
 (Although if they can be cleanly and safely de-allocated, they should be.)

+##### Note

+Enforcing (#In.force)[the lifetime profile] eliminates leaks.
+When combined with resource safety provided by (#Rr-raii)[RAII], it eliminates the need for "garbage collection" (by generating no garbage).
+Combine this with enforcement of (the type and bounds profiles)[In.force] and you get complete type- and resource-safety, guaranteed by tools.

 ##### Enforcement

 * Look at pointers: Classify them into non-owners (the default) and owners.